grzesiek/git_compound/README.md

 ## Core features

-GitCompound is more a distributed packaging system (dependency manager) than alternative to Git submodules, however it has common features of both Git submodules and dependency managers like Bundler or Composer.
+GitCompound has common features of both Git submodules and dependency managers like Bundler or Composer.
+It is a distributed dependency manager and alternative to Git submodules that gives you more flexibility.

-It is particularly useful when you need to develop your project's dependencies at the same time as project itself.
+It is particularly useful when you need to develop your project dependencies at the same time as project itself.

-`GitCompound` makes sure your project composition is the same on all machines, but you can have different composition depending on manifest you are using.

-It has been created with Docker compatiblity in mind.

 Core features:

-*   `GitCompound` introduces Domain Specific Language desgined for writing manifests.
+*   GitCompound introduces Domain Specific Language desgined for writing manifests.

-*   It is possible to create multiple manifest files (`Compoundfile`, `.gitcompound` or something else) and build them when necessary.
+*   Manifest file is used to specify dependencies of your project.

-*   Manifests can declare dependencies on different versions of components using different version strategies (Rubygems-like version, tag, branch or explicit SHA).
+*   Manifest can declare dependencies on components using different version strategies (Rubygems-like version, tag, branch or explicit SHA).

 *   Manifests will be processed in hierarchical way.
 Manifest that `gitcompound` command is run against